dezmanvee/fotma-repo/README.md

 - Customizable hero image and call to action button
 - Features section with images and descriptions
 - Contact form with validation and submission to email

+## Installations

+1. Clone the repository: `: git clone https://github.com/username/fotma-repo`
+2. Open the `index.html file` in a web browser to view the landing page.

+## Usage

+To customize the landing page, simply edit the HTML and CSS files in a code editor.

+## Customizing the Hero Section

+TO customize the hero section, edit the following files and/ folder:
+- `index.html`: Change the text and link for the call to action button.
+- `style.css`: Change the styles for the hero section
+- `images`: Change the background image for the hero section